 Court Admission United States Ninth Circuit Court of Appeal United States Federal Courts for the Northern, Eastern, Southern and Central Districts of California

-While working as a behavior analyst, Ms. Savage frequently witnessed parents being overwhelmed and short-changed by the IEP process.
-Parents were having difficulties obtaining an appropriate education for their special needs child.
+While working as a behavior analyst, Ms. Savage frequently witnessed parents having difficulties obtaining appropriate special education services for their child with a disability.
 There were severe inconsistencies in the information provided to parents concerning their rights, the rights of their child, and service options available to meet the educational needs of their child.
+This injustice is what drove her to law school and continues to be a motivating factor for her every day.

-Ms. Savage saw a need to help and support parents with children in a failing education program.
-She has dedicated her career to representing children with disabilities.
-As a special education attorney, Ms. Savage represents children with disabilities and their parents in program disputes with local education agencies.
-The goal of her work is to help parents navigate through the process of obtaining a free appropriate public education for their special needs children.
+Ms. Savage has dedicated her career to representing children with disabilities against school districts in program disputes.
+This is often a stressful and exhausting process for families.
+The goal of her work is to help parents and students navigate through the process of obtaining a free appropriate public education as smoothly as possible.

 California Association for Parent-Child Advocacy (CAPCA), Chair, Northern California